-ACE's Military Guide presents credit recommendations for formal courses and occupations offered by all branches of the military.
+ACE's Military Guide presents credit recommendations and detailed summaries for formal courses and occupations offered by all branches of the military.
 These credit recommendations appear on the service member’s Joint Services Transcript (JST).

 ACE works closely with a variety of stakeholders who use the Military Guide to enhance the utility of the data.
 Here are some examples of recent changes.